Policies that outline what is and isn't allowed on our apps.

 We recognize that users may share content in order to shed light on or condemn acts such as human rights abuses or armed conflict.
 Our policies consider when content shared in this context and allow room for discussion and awareness raising accordingly.

-In ads, we provide additional protections.
-For example, content that has been deemed sensitive or disturbing is not eligible to run in ads.
+For paid advertising, we provide additional protections.
+For example, content that has been deemed sensitive is not eligible to run in ads.
 We also prohibit ads from including images and videos that are shocking, gruesome, or otherwise sensational.
+For more information, please consult our Advertising Standards.

 Imagery of people